itchyny/lightline.vim/README.md

 Okay.
 It works nice.

-How does lightline deside the components to show in the statusline?
+How does lightline decide the components to show in the statusline?
 It's very simple.
-The variable to control the components is `g:lightline.active.left` and `g:lightline.active.left`.
+The variable to select components is `g:lightline.active.left` and `g:lightline.active.left`.
 For example, you add the `g:lightline.active.left` in .vimrc.
 ```vim
 let g:lightline = {